How Clerks Keep Local Elections Running Smoothly

 Handle absentee voting requests: If a jurisdiction allows absentee or early voting, the city clerk is tasked with executing it properly, including potentially reaching out to facilities such as hospitals and nursing homes where a large number of people might be unable to make it to their polling location.

 Update citizens about voting day changes: Poll lines back up, voting machines break and precincts sometimes need to be moved.
 A clerk helps keep everyone—from candidates to citizens—informed about up-to-the-minute changes.

 Certify election results: Once election judges have tallied totals at each precinct, the results are sent to the city clerk who must certify the results before passing them along to the appropriate authorities (such as the county or state), collect any final campaign finance forms and issue a certificate of election to a winning candidate.
 City clerks often also administer the oath of office to winners.

 As you can see, the role of the city clerk is vital to keep elections free and fair.
-So if you do go out to vote today—and you should!—remember that it’s all possible because of a humble civil servant working diligently behind the scenes.
+So, when you cast your ballot this year, remember that it’s all possible because of humble civil servants working diligently behind the scenes.

 Looking for more insight into the day-to-day life of clerk?
 Download “Managing the Unintentional Roles of the Clerk” guide now!